jensdanb/reorder_pdf/README.md

 Currently can only do Transpose.
 Number of pages per file must be equal.

 To use:
-- git clone github.com/jensdanb/reorder_pdf, or manually make a new folder and copy main.py into it.
+- git clone this address, or just manually make a new folder and copy main.py into it.
 - Install a recent version of Python.
 - Make a Python Virtual Environment (google a guide) in the project folder (the one where main.py is).
 - Inside the project folder, install pypdf with command "pip install pypdf".